List of artistic depictions of Mahatma Gandhi: Memorials, paintings, sculptures, and statues

 There have been numerous memorials to Mohandas Karamchand Gandhi.
 In New Delhi, Gandhi Smriti, or Birla House, the home of Ghanshyam Das Birla, where Gandhi was assassinated on 30 January 1948, was acquired by the Government of India in 1971 and opened to the public in 1973 as the Gandhi Smriti or "Gandhi Remembrance".
 It preserves the room where Mahatma Gandhi lived the last four months of his life and the grounds where he was shot while holding his nightly public walk.
 A Martyr's Column now marks the place where Mohandas Gandhi was assassinated.

 In 1988, India donated a bust of Gandhi to the city of Burgos, Spain, which is located in a park.
 The city of Pietermaritzburg, South Africa—where Gandhi was ejected from a first-class train in 1893—now hosts a commemorative statue that was unveiled during the 2003 Cricket World Cup by the Indian team led by captain Saurav Ganguly.
-In the United Kingdom, there are several prominent statues of Gandhi, most notably two in London: one in Tavistock Square near University College London where he studied law, and another in Parliament Square.
+In the United Kingdom, there are several prominent statues of Gandhi, most notably two in London: one in Tavistock Square near University College London where he studied law, and another in Parliament Square and Statue of Mahatma Gandhi, Golden Mile in Belgrave.
 30 January is commemorated in the United Kingdom as the "National Gandhi Remembrance Day."

 In the United States, there is a statue of Gandhi outside the Union Square Park in New York City, and the Martin Luther King, Jr. National Historic Site in Atlanta, and a Mahatma Gandhi Memorial on Massachusetts Avenue in Washington, D.C., near the Indian Embassy.
 There is a Gandhi statue in San Francisco Embarcadero Neighborhood.
 In 2009, a statue of Gandhi was installed outside the Bellevue Library in Washington state.
 There are wax statues of Gandhi at the Madame Tussaud's wax museums in London, New York, and other cities around the world.